yanlinwan/yanlinwan.github.io/_pages/about.md

 Hi!
 I am Yanlin Wan, a fourth-year PhD candidate at the Academy of Interdisciplianry Studies, The Hong Kong University of Science and Technology (HKUST).

-My research focuses on development economics and behavioral economics, and my research trajectory includes the following three areas:
+My research centers around development economics and behavioral economics, with a particular foucs on the following two areas:

 1. The Socioeconomic Impacts of Technological Development
 2. Behavioral Determinants in Policy Engagement